wyattshapiro/sparkify_data_warehouse/README.md

 In order to enable a team to effectively gain insight from user activity, a data engineer needs to structure the data and load it into a database.
 The proposed plan consists of a Python ETL pipeline that will:

 - Extract each JSON file hosted on S3.
-- Load data into staging tables with star schema on Redshift.
+- Load data into staging tables on Redshift.
-- Load data into analytics tables on Redshift.
+- Transform and load data into analytics tables with star schema on Redshift.
 - Execute SQL queries on analytics tables.

 ## Data